alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-12-sins-obliterate-blessings.md

 lang: en
 note: false
 category: [misc]
-excerpt: "Undoubtedly, committing sins is one of the causes of Allah’s Wrath, loss of blessings, withholding of rain and being overtaken by the enemy."
+summary: "Undoubtedly, committing sins is one of the causes of Allah’s Wrath, loss of blessings, withholding of rain and being overtaken by the enemy."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz